ml4ai/automates/documentation/reports/m1_architecture_report/equations.md

 equations in documents, resulting in (page, AABB) tuples that describe the location of an equation in a document.

+Since these models will be used on (scientific) text documents, we may not be able to use pretrained models commonly used for initializing machine vision models, such as [ResNet](https://arxiv.org/abs/1512.03385) trained on [ImageNet](http://www.image-net.org/), because they are more suitable for images of the real world.
+Instead we may have to train our models from scratch, possibly simplifying them for training efficiently in our constrained domain of scientific publications and single object of interest (equations).

 ### Equation decoding

 The purpose of this component is the automatic conversion of rendered equations into